Hanmer Springs Activities Attractions Travel Guide Weather

 Plant your own unique tree to aid with the regeneration of our native ecosystem and leave your stamp on the history of our newly founded "Mable Hope reserve."

-You will acquire an understanding of the value of New Zealand native forest and explore some of the crucial connections created with our native fauna on a stunning scenic drive over an ancient volcano accompanied by our experience guide.
+You will acquire an understanding of the value of New Zealand's native forest and explore some of the crucial connections created with our native fauna on a stunning scenic drive over an ancient volcano, accompanied by our experienced guide.

 In Pohatu Bay, you'll find a wonderful blend of thriving sheep farms, penguin colonies, and native woods.